pingidentity/pingidentity-devops-getting-started/11-docker-compose/01-simple-stack/README.md

   `mkdir /tmp/Compose/pingdirectory`

-Then compose the software stack up with:
+Start compose wih:

+  `docker-compose up -d`

+View container logs with:

-  `docker-compose up`
+`docker-compose logs`

 ## Using the containers
 At this poing you should see docker-compose create the services for a PingFederate instance and a PingDirectory instance.
 Note that